 4. Climate Neutral

-Climate Neutral‘s mission is simple: to help brands and companies measure, offset, and reduce their carbon emissions.
+Climate Neutral‘s mission is simple: To help brands and companies measure, offset, and reduce their carbon emissions.
 “For every tonne of greenhouse gas emissions [a brand] causes, [they take] steps to neutralize those emissions,” explains Austin Whitman, CEO of Climate Neutral. “‘Neutralizing’ means spending money to avoid, remove, and reduce emissions.”

 “By getting certified, companies and brands help to drive millions of dollars into climate change solutions.”